Rajnath Singh celebrates Holi with soldiers in Leh, says Ladakh India's 'capital of bravery' | Law-Order

 ''When everyone wants to hide in their homes due to extreme weather conditions, you stand up to protect the country from its enemies with unwavering willpower,'' he said.

-The country will always be indebted to the soldiers for their devotion and service, the minister said.
+The country will always be indebted to the soldiers for their devotion and service.
+The commitment of the soldiers posted in high altitudes is much stronger than the sub-zero temperatures, the minister said.

 ''You are doing divine work.
 You are ready to fire at the enemy and take a bullet to your chest and it is due to this that the people of the country can celebrate Holi peacefully,'' he said.